 Nap must be brushed between putts to keep ball from following earlier track.

 The parabolic arc of this putting trainer returns putts almost the same distance — so players don’t have to chase after the ball.
-Great for learning to control pace, alignment and aim.
-Compact enough to fit in a bag or a corner of the office.
+Great for learning to control pace, alignment, and aim.

 Not the best device for practicing breaking putts.